I discovered autism via grief.

 - Alone time.

-- Learning about ASD symptoms (increased awareness about sensory issues and taking care to avoid triggers).
+- Learning about ASD traits (increased awareness about sensory issues and taking care to avoid triggers).

 - Time spent with obsession.